PuppyKhan/dbhammer/README.md

 `dbhammer -db=mysql -conns=1 -sp`

 This uses the "github.com/PuppyKhan/mysql" driver, only allows 1 open or idle connection, and tests stored procedures.

+Note that setting "-conns=1" is useful for surfacing resource leaks in the buffer.